jotigokaraju/piglatintranslator/README.md

 # piglatintranslator

-Thanks to Judah for help with debugging
+Thanks to Judah for help with debugging vowel detection issues